AlexAegis/dotfiles/docs/install/arch.md

        > even more permissions (NOPASSWD: ALL) will only have an effect on this
        > user if it's loaded after this, less permissive one.

-    3. Optionally create a guest user
+    4. Optionally create a guest user and delete unused users

        > Good for experimenting how things work in an unpriviliged environment

        ```sh
        useradd -m -U -s /bin/zsh guest
+       ```

+       ARM images come with a default `alarm` user, you can delete that:

+       ```sh
+       userdel alarm
        ```

 19. Reboot into the installed system